mynamesleon/aria-tablist/README.md

 <script src="https://unpkg.com/aria-tablist/dist/aria-tablist.min.js"></script>
 ```

+The module relies entirely on standard attributes: it sets the `role` on elements if it needs to, `aria-` attributes for indicating behaviour to screen readers, and relies on setting and removing `hidden="hidden"` to toggle element visibility.
+This means that you can use all of your own class names and styling, and the module won't override them.

 ## HTML Requirements / Progressive Enhancement

 When the module is called on an element, the following steps are taken:

-1. The module will look for elements with `role="tab"` set
+1. The module will look for elements with `role="tab"` set.
-2. If none are found, all direct children will be processed
+2. If none are found, all direct children will be processed.
-3. For each tab (assumed or otherwise) the module will check for a matching panel by:
+3. For each assumed `tab`, the module will check for a matching `tabpanel` by:
-    1. Checking for an `aria-controls` attribute on the tab, and searching for an element with a matching ID
+    1. Checking for an `aria-controls` attribute on the `tab`, and searching for an element with a matching `id`.
-    2. If the tab has an `id`, searching for an element with an `aria-labelledby` attribute that matches that `id`
+    2. If the `tab` has an `id`, searching for an element with an `aria-labelledby` attribute that matches that `id`.
-4. For any tabs without a matching panel, any applicable ARIA attributes will be removed from it
+4. For any tabs that were processed where a matching panel was **not** found, if they had `role="tab"` set, the `role` attribute will be removed to prevent confusion to screen reader users.
-5. For the tabs that have associated panels, all relevant ARIA attributes will be set automatically
+5. The found tabs and associated panels will then have the relevant `role` and `aria-` attributes set automatically.

 This means your HTML only needs to indicate the relationship between the tabs and panels, and the module will handle the rest: